symeapp/syme/README.md

 #### Cryptographic Primitives

  - **Advanced Encryption Standard in Counter mode with CBC-MAC (AES-CCM)**: the AES-CCM cipher mode is used for symmetric encryption.
-The CCM mode provides message authentication and confidentiality .
+The CCM mode provides message authentication and confidentiality [3].
- - **Elliptic Curve Cryptography (ECC)**: ECC and ECDSA with a 384-bit prime are used for encrypting and signing session keys, respectively .
+ - **Elliptic Curve Cryptography (ECC)**: ECC and ECDSA with a 384-bit prime are used for encrypting and signing session keys, respectively [4].
- - **Password-Based Key Derivation Function (PBKDF2)**: PBKDF2 with 10,000 iterations of HMAC-SHA256 is used to derive keys from the user’s master password .
+ - **Password-Based Key Derivation Function (PBKDF2)**: PBKDF2 with 10,000 iterations of HMAC-SHA256 is used to derive keys from the user’s master password [5].

 #### Key Exchange Protocols

  - **Secure Remote Password Protocol (SRP)**: user authentication is performed by means of the Secure Remote Password protocol (SRP).
-Version 6A of the protocol is used, with 2048-bit group parameters.
+Version 6A of the protocol is used, with 2048-bit group parameters [6].
  - **Elliptic Curve Diffie-Hellman (ECDH)**: an Elliptic-Curve Diffie Hellman key exchange scheme is used for the transfer of the keypairs between users.

 #### Random Number Generation